pschwede/AnchorBot/README.md

         sudo easy_install tweepy

-To use easy\_install on an Ubuntu/Mint/Debian machine, you need to install python-setuptoolsi, first.
+To use easy\_install on an Ubuntu/Mint/Debian machine, you need to install python-setuptools, first.
 If you are root, you won't need to sudo.

 Related Projects
 ----------------